homocumulus/homocumulus.github.io/swordquest.md

 "Who dares call me, and why?" it snarled.
 An ashen voice with the crackle of old leaves filled the space around it.
 "I, the Darklord and rightful master of the kingdom, summon you to aid me in my desire," came the reply.

 "And what shall you pay this time, O noble one?" it leered.
 "You rot.
 I smell weakness and you risk my wrath."
 It rose within the waning flames, majestic wings spread wide.
-"My service grows expensive, lord, and you waste my time.
+"My service grows expensive, 'lord', and you waste my time.

 "I do not buy you.
 I own you, Demon."
 The voice held an ancient menace.
 "Come.
 Tell me I do not."